matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Filter/ColumnCallbackAddMetadata.md

 ColumnCallbackAddMetadata
 =========================

-Executes a callback for each row of a DataTable and adds the result as a new metadata column.
+Executes a callback for each row of a DataTable and adds the result as a new row metadata value.

 **Basic usage example**